Amit019/DjangoBlog_mark-2/README.md

 # DjangoBlog_mark-2
-This is Blog website  reated in Django
+This is Blog website  created in Django

 # About